LoyolaChicagoCS/gradhandbook/source/regulations.rst

 below.

-In any course where there is a note about consent or permission required, you must make a direct emailed request to the department, clearly stating the course and semester, and number of credits if that is variable.
+In any course where there is a note about consent or permission required, you must make a direct emailed request to the department, clearly stating the course and section (if more than one is offered) and semester, and number of credits if that is variable.
 If you are asking for a course that requires permisison of the instructor, please add your direct request to an approving email that you forward from the instructor.

 The department then gives consent and does your registration administratively.